Brazil's TAM profit drops as financial expenses rise

 Financial expenses quintupled to 1.01 billion reais, after the company lost 884 million reais with the weakening of the Brazilian real in the period.
 Higher borrowing costs for some debt also drove expenses higher, the company said.

 The numbers underscore the perverse impact of currency and fuel price volatility on the balance sheet of local carriers.
-Gol Linhas Aéreas (GOLL4.SA), TAM’s closest rival, reported a net loss of 41 million reais in the first quarter, compared with a profit of 54 million reais a year earlier.
+Gol Linhas Aéreas, TAM’s closest rival, reported a net loss of 41 million reais in the first quarter, compared with a profit of 54 million reais a year earlier.

 TAM cut its forecast for demand growth in Brazil to a range of 7 percent to 9 percent, compared with a previous forecast of 8 percent to 11 percent.
 Seats available per kilometer, a gauge of supply, may contract by 1 percent or expand by as much as 1 percent this year.